jorczyk/KubernetesDemo/README.md

 Create a k8s Service in declarative way: `kubectl apply -f 05-service.yaml`

+Get all k8s resources: `kubectl get all`

 Use GET on our endpoint in a browser: `http://127.0.0.1:9376/`

 #### Check how declarative way keeps the desired state:

 Delete imperatively one pod: `kubectl delete pod <pod name>`

-After `kubectl get pods` the new pods is automatically created:
+After `kubectl get pods` you can see that the new pods are automatically created:

 ```shell
 NAME                                   READY   STATUS    RESTARTS   AGE